lukacspapp/GA-SEI-Project-4-Cicero/README.md

 [Frontend Folder](https://github.com/lukacspapp/SEI-Project-4-Cicero/tree/main/lcodev/front-end)

 The Frontend was built using React Hooks and for the sytling I choosed Bootstrap CSS framework.
 I only spent 3 days on the frontend as I was previously focusing on the frontend in prevoius projects.
 I wanted to take this opportunity to learn and practice Django and Python.
-What I did
+In order to purchase a hat the user has to be logged in.

 ### Home Page